-Investing activities used cash of \$125.1 million in 2015, \$121.6 million in 2014 and \$76.8 million in 2013.
-In 2015, significant investing activities on our Statement of Cash Flows included \$90.4 million cash paid related to the acquisition of DTECH in our CGD Systems segment, \$1.7 million of cash paid related to business acquisitions made in 2013 and 2014, and capital expenditures of \$22.2 million, including the \$16.0 million of capitalized ERP costs described above.
+In 2015, significant investing activities included \$90.4 million of purchase consideration paid related to the acquisition of DTECH in our CGD Systems segment, \$1.7 million of cash paid in 2015 related to business acquisitions made in 2013 and 2014, and capital expenditures of \$22.2 million, including the \$16.0 million of capitalized ERP costs described above.

-In 2014, investing activities on our Statement of Cash Flows included \$72.2 million paid for the acquisition of ITMS, \$11.2 million paid for the acquisition of Intific, \$21.5 million in net purchases of marketable securities and capital expenditures of \$16.6 million.
+In 2014, investing activities included \$72.2 million paid for the acquisition of ITMS, \$11.2 million paid for the acquisition of Intific, \$21.5 million in net purchases of marketable securities and capital expenditures of \$16.6 million.